 Schema-aware iterative extraction turns AI memory into a verified system of record, reaching 90-97% accuracy on extraction and end-to-end memory benchmarks where retrieval baselines score 80-87%.

-SIEVES improves selective prediction coverage up to 3x on OOD VQA benchmarks by training a selector on visual localization quality, generalizing across datasets and proprietary reasoners without specific adaptation.
+SIEVES improves selective prediction coverage by up to 3x on OOD VQA benchmarks by training a selector to score the quality of visual evidence produced by reasoner models, generalizing across benchmarks and proprietary models without internal access or per-task retraining.

 RLCM trains LLMs with a margin-enhanced process reward that widens the gap between correct and incorrect reasoning steps, improving calibration on math, code, logic, and science tasks without hurting accuracy.